 She also comments that ‘we have little interest in cross-border financial flows or the impact of these flows on domestic economic policies’.

 However, we have said publicly both that tax evasion, and tax avoidance is wrong, and that capital controls are likely to be needed.
-We have done some significant thinking on what implementing a sovereign money system would mean in an international context for exchange rates for example.
-Whilst capital flows are complex, the negative impacts of extreme capital inflows or outflows may be countered in a sovereign money system because the payment system is protected, and if there was a massive outflow of capital, aggregate demand could be simulated easily (through sovereign money creation).
-This, of course, doesn’t mean that capital controls stronger than the ones that exist today aren’t needed – they very much could be, but Ann doesn’t lay out a clear blueprint for what new regulations she wants.
+We have done some significant thinking on what implementing a sovereign money system would mean in an international context for exchange rates, for example.
+Whilst capital flows are complex, the negative impacts of extreme capital inflows or outflows may be countered in a Sovereign Money system because the payment system would be protected, and if there was a massive outflow of capital, aggregate demand could be simulated easily (through sovereign money creation).
+This, of course, doesn’t mean that capital controls stronger than the ones that exist today aren’t needed – they very well could be, but Ann doesn’t lay out a clear blueprint for what new regulations she wants.

 Furthermore, Ann states that what we are advocating ‘proved backward-looking in the 1930s, and disastrous in 1970s and 1980s.
 They are ideas that have long been discredited’ .
 I’m not sure who she is referring to here as she makes no reference.
-A sovereign money system has never been implemented in modern history so it is difficult to see how they have been discredited beyond intellectual debate and the battle of ideas.
+A Sovereign Money system has never been implemented in modern history so it is difficult to see how it could have been discredited beyond intellectual debate and the battle of ideas.
 There has indeed been a lot of misunderstanding around these proposals.
-There are some important differences between the Chicago plan on 100% reserves and a sovereign money proposal, where in the latter the key benefits are that the payments system will be protected, and too big to fail ended.
-These differences are described by Joseph Huber (on our Advisory panel) here, and our former chief economist, Andrew Jackson here.
+There are some important differences between the Chicago plan on 100% reserves and a Sovereign Money proposal, where in the latter the key benefits are that the payments system would be protected, and “too big to fail” ended.
+These differences are described by Joseph Huber (who is on our Advisory panel) here, and our former chief economist, Andrew Jackson, here.